Best Lenses for Canon EOS 5DS R

 Our Top Picks at a Glance

-Best Overall Canon EF 24-70mm f/2.8L II Unmatched sharpness for high-res sensors Check Price at Amazon
+Best Overall Canon EF 24-70mm f/2.8L II USM Unmatched sharpness across the entire frame Check Price at Amazon

-Budget Pick Canon EF 50mm f/1.8 STM Surprising clarity in a tiny package Check Price at Amazon
+Budget Pick Canon EF 50mm f/1.8 STM Lightweight prime with surprisingly sharp results Check Price at Amazon

 Best Lenses for Canon EOS 5DS R: Detailed Reviews